Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

 where $\alpha_{\mathbf k}$ and $\gamma$ are arbitrary coefficients and function, respectively.
 Note that all of the functions obtained by the null-space vectors have $\psi$ as a common factor.

 Accordingly, we have that $\psi(\mathbf{x})$ is the greatest common divisor of the polynomials $\mu_i(\mathbf{x}) \leftrightarrow \mathbf n_{i}$, where $\mathbf n_{i}$ are the null-space vectors of $\Phi_{\Gamma}(\mathbf X)$, which can be estimated using singular value decomposition (SVD).
 Since we consider polynomials of several variables, it is not computationally efficient to find the greatest common divisor.
 We note that we are not interested in recovering the minimal polynomial, but are only interested in finding the common zeros of $\mu_{i}(\mathbf x)$.
-We hence propose to recover the original surface as the zeros of the the sum of squares polynomial
+We hence propose to recover the original surface as the zeros of the sum of squares (SoS) polynomial

 Note that rank guarantees in Propositions \ref{proofrankprop3} and \ref{proofrankprop4} ensure that the entire null-space will be fully identified by the feature matrix.
 Coupled with Proposition \ref{shift}, we can conclude that the recovery using the above algorithm (SVD, followed by the sum of squares of the inverse Fourier transforms of the coefficients) will give perfect recovery of the surface under noiseless conditions.
+The algorithm is illustrated in Fig. \ref{prop_over}.